kevin-emery-qa/tribaldex-data/README.md

+A python3 utility to pull financial data from tribaldex.com
+USAGE:

+./install.sh  # beware this installs more libraries than the project actually needs.
+If you want to keep your python environment clean, install them one-by-one as you see the project needs them
+PWDEBUG=1 pytest tests/test_search.py

 Taken from Playwright starter code for Python at https://github.com/AutomationPanda

 This project is intended to pull financial data from tribaldex.com.
 Some code here is unnecessary; the back-end code is in place in case we need to pull directly from the API instead of the website